svn2github/wordpress-vip-plugins/uppsite/readme.txt

 == Changelog ==

+= 4.1 =
+* Added support for homepage display in the webapp.
+* Improved performance and stability of the webapp

 = 4.0.5 =
 * Added support for homepage display in mobile apps.
 * Fixed an issue caused when using mod_pagespeed of Apache with webapp.